WebAssembly/design/AstSemantics.md

   * Float32FromInt32 - convert a signed integer to a 32-bit float
   * Float32FromUInt32 - convert an unsigned integer to a 32-bit float
   * Float32FromInt32Bits - reinterpret the bits of a 32-bit integer as a 32-bit float

+## Post-v.1 intrinsics

+The following list of intrinsics is being considered for addition after v.1.
+The rationale is that, for v.1, these operations can be statically linked into the WebAssembly module by the code generator at small size cost and this avoids a non-trivial specification burden of their semantics/precision.
+Adding these intrinsics post-v.1 would allow for better high-level backend optimization of these intrinsics that require builtin knowledge of their semantics.
+On the other hand, a code generator may continue to statically link in its own implementation since this provides greater control over precision/performance tradeoffs.

+  * Float64Sin - trigonometric sine
+  * Float64Cos - trigonometric cosine
+  * Float64Tan - trigonometric tangent
+  * Float64ASin - trigonometric arcsine
+  * Float64ACos - trigonometric arccosine
+  * Float64ATan - trigonometric  arctangent
+  * Float64ATan2 - trigonometric arctangent with two arguments
+  * Float64Exp - exponentiate e
+  * Float64Ln - natural logarithm
+  * Float64Pow - exponentiate
+  * Float32Sin - trigonometric sine
+  * Float32Cos - trigonometric cosine
+  * Float32Tan - trigonometric tangent
+  * Float32ASin - trigonometric arcsine
+  * Float32ACos - trigonometric arccosine
+  * Float32ATan - trigonometric  arctangent
+  * Float32ATan2 - trigonometric arctangent with two arguments
+  * Float32Exp - exponentiate e
+  * Float32Ln - natural logarithm
+  * Float32Pow - exponentiate